History of tropical cyclone naming: New millennium

 At its twenty-first session in 2015, the RA I Tropical Cyclone Committee reviewed the arrangements for naming tropical storms and decided that the procedure was in need of a "very urgent change".
 In particular, it was noted that the procedure did not take into account any of the significant improvements in the science surrounding tropical cyclones and that it was biased due to inappropriate links with some national warning systems.
 The committee subsequently decided that three lists of names would rotate from year to year, with any names used being automatically replaced at the next RA I Tropical Cyclone Committee.
 During its twenty-third session in 2019, the committee noticed some inconsistency between the operational plan and the WMO technical regulations which defined the roles and responsibilities of tropical cyclone RSMC's.
-As a result, the committee decided to acknowledge the authority of RSMC La Reunion and gave them the right to name tropical cyclones.
+As a result, the committee decided to acknowledge the authority of RSMC La Réunion and gave them the right to name tropical cyclones.
 During 2020, a new list of names was issued by the panel for tropical cyclones, as the majority of the names in the existing list had been used.